sanand0/asyncllm/README.md

 }
 ```

+The `error` property is set if:

+- The underlying API (e.g. OpenAI, Anthropic, Gemini) returns an error in the response (e.g. `error.message` or `message.error` or `error`)
+- The fetch request fails (e.g. network error)
+- The response body cannot be parsed as JSON

 ## Changelog

+- 1.2.1: Added `config.fetch` for custom fetch implementation
 - 1.2.0: Added `config.onResponse(response)` that receives the Response object before streaming begins
 - 1.1.3: Ensure `max_tokens` for Anthropic.
 Improve error handling
 - 1.1.1: Added [Anthropic adapter](#anthropic)